FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

+One day you see yourself amid role models, realising it has paid off.
 Something Anna Pixner never imagined when gazing her favourite Red Bull TV show—a weekly absorption of extreme sports that was feeding excitement, but seemed out of reach.

 Sometimes a particular joy can be so strong it overcomes everything else.
 When 15-year-old Anna steps onto a board with wheels, she discovers her anxiety to be of a different sort—not of danger but of humility.
 One that would end up playing an advantage, lure her from the shadows once embraced.
-“It’s learning to deal with the fear, and for that you need to feel it,” Anna Stated, “for someone that doesn’t, it’s hard to know the line.”
+"It's learning to deal with the fear, and for that you need to feel it," Anna stresses, "for someone that doesn't, it's hard to know the line."
 An interesting thought for both reckless, fearful ones blind to their ability, don't you think?

-Fueled by an abundance of energy, her drive doesn’t go unnoticed and soon attracts local sponsorship.
-It provides Anna with a boost of confidence, urge to prove herself.
-“I wanted to show my sponsor I could outgrow myself,” Anna said.
-A social following came next on the menu—raising questions like: ‘how fast can I progress?’.
+"The fearful ones tend to miss the fun features of the street,” Anna adds, “rather focusing on what could be better, I think about what could be worse, so I feel stoked every time."
+Fuelled by an abundance of energy, her drive does not go unnoticed and soon attracts local sponsorship.
+It provides Anna with a boost of confidence, and urge to prove herself.
+"I wanted to show my sponsor I could outgrow myself," Anna says, "a social following came next on the menu, raising questions like: How fast can I progress?"

-Thus the journey continues, lifting the bar for more speed, control.
-These big events, being surrounded by all these people doesn’t come easy.
+"It's a good attribute to be scared," Anna emphasises, "you want to have respect for danger.
+When you become too reckless, it ends pretty quickly."
+Thus the journey continues, lifting the bar for more speed and control.
+These big events, being surrounded by all these people doesn't come easy.
 Some prefer competing on a personal level as opposed to others.
-“During these races there’s so many factors out of your control,” Anna admits, “so winning that moment doesn’t decide everything—the racing is fun but the rest is hectic.”
+"During these races there's so many factors out of your control," Anna admits, "so winning that moment doesn't decide everything.
+The racing is fun but the rest is hectic."
 For Anna, real victory lies in conquering fears.

-But as we enter 2018, life has yet another test in store…
+As we enter 2018, life has another test in store…

-When Anna moves to Israel for a skate trip in the Negev, a vast desert by the Dead Sea, the unexpected occurs.
-She crashes into a guardrail and ends up hospitalised for six months in the country—fighting to survive life-threatening injuries.
+When Anna moves to Israel for a skate trip in the Negev: a vast desert by the Dead Sea, the unexpected occurs.
+She crashes into a guardrail and ends up hospitalised for six months in the country, fighting to survive life-threatening injuries.

 Later on her release, she decides to confront her fear and revisit the place that nearly cost her life.
-“In the end of my time there, I skated down the same road again, feeling more grateful than ever,” Anna told.
+"In the end of my time there, I skated down the same road again, feeling more grateful than ever," Anna tells.

-HunchMaker interviews 🎙 Anna Pixner.
+HunchMaker Interviews Anna Pixner.

 Have you come to see fear as an ally?

-I like thinking about fear and life, it's such a satisfying feeling.
+I like thinking about fear and life; it's such a satisfying feeling.
 When you used to feel scared about something and notice you no longer are, it makes you feel good.
-As a kid in school, I used to have stomach aches 3 days before a '5-min presentation'.
-Nowadays, that's not the case anymore and it’s amazing.
+As a kid in school, I used to have stomach aches 3 days before a 5-min presentation.
+Nowadays, that's not the case anymore and it's amazing.
 You only have these victories when you feel the fear too.

 If competitions make you lose focus on the sport, why do you compete?